espoirMur/my-blog-gastby/content/draft-blogs/plans-first-100-days/index.md

 - [ ] Put 3 baselines models for Congolese languages on masakhane
 - [ ] Finish one blog
 - [ ] migrate the old blog to the new one and set up google analytic ans SEO
+- [ ] Complete the 2 course of Algorithms and Data Structure from Coursera

 Talk I need to attend to this year :